 Emily Laptad

-Emily Laptad (she/her) is a Kansas City-based journalist, passionate about giving a voice to those who don’t always have one.
-From news to features to business-to-business reporting, she’s done it all.
-In her free time, you can find Emily reading (probably fantasy smut), playing board games with her partner, or cuddling up with her dogs and cat.
+Emily Laptad (she/her) is a Kansas City-based writer and editor who’s passionate about giving a platform and a voice to those who don’t always have one.
+In her free time, you can find Emily with her nose in a book, singing her current favorite Taylor Swift song, playing Mario Kart with her spouse, or cuddling up with her dogs and cat.

 Nicole Mitchell